google/starlark-go/doc/spec.md

 - The end of each declaration is marked with a period.
 ```

-The contents of a Skylark file are broken into a sequence of tokens of
+The contents of a Starlark file are broken into a sequence of tokens of
 five kinds: white space, punctuation, keywords, identifiers, and literals.
 Each token is formed from the longest sequence of characters that
 would form a valid token of each kind.